-During 2021/2022 the Bureau demonstrated its ability to respond to and meet the continued increase in demand for our advice services, as evidenced by the increase in the number of issues dealt with over the period.
+During 2022/2023 the Bureau demonstrated its ability to respond to and meet the continued increase in demand for our advice services, as evidenced by the increase in the number of issues dealt with over the period.
 This is largely due to additional adviser capacity and the changes to the way we deliver our services following lessons learned during the pandemic.

 Some of the new projects funded by CAS, who have also provided the necessary technology, have involved the introduction of a more multi-channel approach with integrated telephony and webchat facilities to provide advice which complements the traditional largely face-to-face delivery alongside telephone and email contacts.
-The Scottish Citizens Advice Helpline service, PASS, Scams and Help to Claim all made use of these to deliver services.
-This experience helped us to respond to the changes required in the coronavirus pandemic and to extend this approach to local enquiries as an alternative to face to face contact.
+The PASS and Help to Claim all made use of these to deliver services.

-Over the year the Bureau's general advice service and projects dealt with 32,445 issues (2021: 30,500; 2020: 22,297).
-The increase in the number of issues dealt with over the past three years reflects the additional demand for advice services and the ability to deal with more enquiries by telephone and email rather than face to face (see chart below).
-5,975 clients were assisted (2021: 6,432; 2020: 3,485) on 12,201 occasions (2021: 12,172; 2020: 8,995).
-While still higher than in 2019/2020, the slight reduction in the number of clients is due to the increase in more involved local case work again and the reduction in national helpline enquiries dealt with by the Bureau.
-The recorded financial gain to clients was £2.17m (2021: £1.85m) of which 76% related to benefits (2021:79%) and 19% to debt (2021: 15%).
+Over the year the Bureau's general advice service and projects dealt with 34,795 issues (2022: 32,445; 2021: 30,500; 2020: 22,297).
+The increase in the number of issues dealt with over the past four years reflects the additional demand for advice services and the ability to deal with more enquiries by telephone and email rather than face to face (see chart below).
+4,746 clients were assisted (2022: 5,975; 2021: 6,432; 2020: 3,485) on 13,476 occasions (2022: 12,201; 2021: 12,172; 2020: 8,995).
+While still higher than in 2019/2020, the slight reduction in the number of clients is due to the increase in more involved local case work again and the withdrawal of the CAS national helpline enquiries dealt with by the Bureau.
+The recorded financial gain to clients assisted by the Bureau was £3.7m (2022: £2.17m; 2021: £1.85m) most of which related to benefits, where the increase was largely due to the increased number of staff on the Help to Claim (Universal Credit) helpline.